 - Dayton Children's received Magnet designation® on November 22, 2013.
 Magnet designation is nursing’s highest honor, meaning Dayton Children’s Hospital has been recognized nationally as the gold standard in patient care and the professional practice of nursing by the American Nurses Credentialing Center (ANCC).

-- The Comprehensive Cancer Care Center was om 2013 accredited by the American College of Surgeons and one of only a few approved programs in the country.
+- The Comprehensive Cancer Care Center was in 2013 accredited by the American College of Surgeons and one of only a few approved programs in the country.

 - The Pediatric Sleep Center is accredited by the American Academy of Sleep Medicine.
 Dayton Children’s last accreditation was awarded in 2015 and the center will be evaluated again in 2020.